TryHackMe: Mr Robot CTF – Walkthrough

 Let’s walk through this together.

-• The L flag means that you load a list of passwords to try from a text file. (lowercase l would mean a static username)
+• The L flag means that you load a list of usernames to try from a text file. (lowercase l would mean a static username)

 • The p flag means you give it a static password.
-(P would mean a list of passwords)
+(P would mean a list of passwords).
+The password does not matter for now, as the output will be referring to the correctness of a username.

 • http-post-form represents the type of service